benNthen/aws-ai-image-recognition/README.md

     return response
 ```

 The code below shows the second half of the file.
-This function will analyze the 'json-data.txt' file and extract the top most accurate result.
+This function will analyze the `json-data.txt` file and extract the top most accurate result.
 The result is then sent to the `main.py` file to be displayed as part of the output.

 ```python